A Style Anatomy of the On-Screen Mean Girl.

 “Your leathery excuse for a mother looks like an ostrich hide clutch from last season that somehow learned to talk.”

-The pastel colour palette found in the comedy horror Scream Queens is downright deceptive.
+The pastel colour palette in the horror-comedy Scream Queens is downright deceptive.
 Chanel Oberlin is the head of the Kappa Kappa Tau Sorority at Wallace University.
-They’re an elite group, only accepting a privileged few within their ranks.
+They’re an elite group who only accept a privileged few within their ranks.
 However, when the college dean forces them to accept outsiders into the sorority, all hell breaks loose - a masked serial murderer included.

-Don’t be fooled by Chanel’s propensity for whites, baby blues, and pastel pinks.
+Don’t be fooled by Oberlin's love for whites, baby blues, and pastel pinks.
 She is one alpha bitch who is not afraid to speak her mind.
 Her underlings - the Chanels; aptly named after the classic french fashion house - put up with her verbal abuse on the daily.
-They also dress in the same saccharine way.
+They also dress in the same sickly-sweet way.

 Signature look?
 Even when Chanel Oberlin is being hounded by the press and followed by an angry mob, she still brings out the best looks.
 This strapless, satin dress with a floral applique skirt is incredible.
 Even better when paired with the pearl choker and pink sunglasses.

 If you’ve ever known a ‘mean girl’ in real life, you’ve probably imagined their future.
 They leave school with poor prospects having prioritised their looks and social life over their grades.
 They’ve peaked early, that’s all.
 Everything afterwards will begin to go downhill, like some kind of poetic justice.

 First of all, cut it out.
 Don’t stay bitter over the past.